2025-05-17

 In China, you need mobile/cellular data constantly for shopping,

-restaurants, ride hailing, taxi, metro rides, pay for food and
+ride hailing, taxi, metro rides, pay for food and gifts, using

-With data only, you can still make calls to landlines/mobile
+You can make calls to landlines/mobile phones using Rakuten Viber

 LTE) will generally suffice.

-The auxiliary phone is used to receive SMS/texts on a
+An auxiliary phone is absolutely necessary to receive

-Chinese phone number.
-SMS authentication is too often needed for booking
+SMS identity validation is too often needed for booking

 tourist attractions, ordering food, using free WiFi on